A Beginner’s Guide to Steel Mace Training

 When your hands are gripping the bottom of the handle and you’re trying to swing the mace, it’s going to feel a lot heavier than 10 pounds.
 So learn how to manage that force, activate the right muscles to provide both motion and stability, and master the push-pull dynamics of the basic exercises.
 Then think about going up in weight when you’re ready.

-Steel Mace Training books and courses
+Steel Mace Training Books and Courses

 Erik “Esik” Melland’s book [with Robinson Erhardt], Viking Ninja Elements, is a useful resource.
 Erik is doing for mace training what Pavel did for kettlebells – fusing science and practical applications.
 Mace flowing has become a thing, but to me that’s a gimmick.